GRACE ACADEMY COURSE DESCRIPTIONS 2020-2021 WITH BOOK AND SUPPLY LIST

-Supplies: 2-pocket folder, 3 ring binder, spiral notebook
+Supplies: 3 ring binder, spiral notebook

 Math (3rd grade) – Students will learn addition, subtraction, multiplication, division, money, graphs, calendar, fractions, decimals, time, measurements and more!
 Students receive rewards for their efforts so they will enjoy the class and learn math along the way.
 Homework and parental involvement are required to reinforce concepts learned.

 Textbook: Mathematics Grade 3– Purposeful Design Publications (9781583315811)

 Supplies: addition, subtraction, multiplication and division sets of flash cards (can be found at Dollar Store, Target, or Wal-Mart), cow-marbled notebook, 2 pocket folder

 Novel Studies – This class will offer specific strategies that will enable the student to read more rapidly and to comprehend the reading materials more efficiently.
 Deeper level comprehension skills will also be developed.
 Understanding the implied meaning, as well as, the implications that show in the text is another area of study.
 Students will explore different genres of literature including fiction, nonfiction and biography.
 Students will be encouraged to find enjoyment in their reading.
 Guided oral reading will be practiced to enhance reading performance.
 Opportunities will be given for students to complete fun projects related to the texts that they read.
 (This class is taught at a 3rd grade level.)

 Sarah Plain and Tall by Patricia MacLachlan (0062399527)

 Skylark by Patricia MacLachlan (0064406229)